nkavanagh/gtfs-backend/README.md

 Backend code for serving up GTFS transit data.
 Uses [Flask](http://flask.pocoo.org).

-This code is not fit for use, yet.
+This code is not fit for use just yet.

 To-do
 =====

 - [ ] Add optional support for a response envelope
-- [ ] Double check all paths, especially those dealing with user input
+- [x] Double check all paths, especially those dealing with user input
 - [x] Add value filtering capability when reading the CSV files
 - [ ] Version API using URL
 - [x] Permit filtering of service list by service_id